-Would you like to make a difference to the quality of education for young people in Sussex?
+Support us by becoming a Local Board member at one of our academies and help make a difference to the quality of education for young people in Sussex.

 Maintaining close links with our academies communities is important to us so each academy has a Local Board that works closely with its senior leadership team and provides a vital link to the trust’s Board of Trustees.

-By volunteering as a local board member you’ll use and develop your skills in a new environment that will benefit you professionally and personally.
-You will:
+As a Local Board member you’ll act as the link between your academy and its community, while developing your skills in a new environment that will benefit you professionally and personally.

-- make a positive impact on young people’s lives and your local community, and help resolve issues that you feel passionately about
+- make a positive impact on young people’s lives and your local community

-Some local board members have the opportunity to contribute more widely to the strategic leadership of the University of Brighton Academies Trust by joining one of the Board of Trustees’ committees.
+Local Board members also have the opportunity to contribute more widely to the strategic leadership of the University of Brighton Academies Trust by joining one of the Board of Trustees’ committees.

-We look for people with a variety of experiences and perspectives.
+We are looking for people with a variety of experiences and perspectives.

-Our academies would benefit from board members who have knowledge or experience of:
+Our academies would benefit from board members who have knowledge or experience of any of the following:

 - primary or secondary education